WATCH: A wannabe gay adult film star learns: Be careful what you swallow!

 Perhaps the official plot synopsis describes it best: It’s a “backwoods hell of drugs, bugs, and obscene intimacy in this queer horror nightmare.”
 Also starring queer horror legend Mark Patton (A Nightmare on Elm Street 2: Freddy’s Revenge), Swallowed deftly navigates genres to deliver a fresh, wicked metaphor for trauma and queer identity.

-Swallowed made its world premiere earlier this month at New Orleans’ The Overlook Film Festival, and though official release plans have yet to be announced, you can watch the first teaser trailer below.
+Swallowed made its world premiere last year at New Orleans’ The Overlook Film Festival.
+You can stream it now on Prime, AppleTV, and Vudu.